LGraz/LGraz.github.io/_posts/2023-05-31-lmer_vs_ttests.md

 $\beta_{slope} =0$
 3. Fit `lmer(salery ~ slope + (slope|subject))` and test if
 $\beta_{slope} =0$
-**Then:** 1 & 3 are valid (if data bal equally powerful) approaches and 2 is only valid if there is no individual slope.
+**Then:** 1 & 3 are valid (if data balanced, they are equally powerful) approaches and 2 is only valid if there is no individual slope.

 # Simulate Data